-This provocative podcast series reaches 13,580+ listeners.
-Tune in and you will discover what so many people are hearing…
+This taboo podcast from Las Vegas reaches 20,700+ listeners.
+Tune in and discover what so many people are hearing…

 Here are representative examples of the provocative and controversial taboo topics this podcast series explores:

 - Humans Having Sex with Synthetic Beings (Robosex)

 - Gun Control – Gun Rights – Second Amendment

 - Hanged by the Neck until Dead

 - Ask Your Doctor about Cannabis